kelloggm/cs-490-website/project-overview.md

 ### Team Meetings with Mentor
 Each team will be assigned a member of the course staff as a mentor, who will also serve as your point of contact for project grading.
 During the first week after project teams are announced, you will have a "Kickoff Meeting" with your mentor, where you will meet your mentor and have the opportunity to share any early ideas that you might want feedback on before submitting the project pitch.
-Once project begins in full force, you will have regular meetings with your mentor (scheduled at your team's and your mentor's convenience, at least once every week) in order to help ensure that you are making progress on the project, and to help address problems that you encounter (be they technical or non-technical problems).
+Once project begins in full force, you will have regular standup meetings with your mentor (scheduled at your team's and your mentor's convenience, at least once every week) in order to help ensure that you are making progress on the project, and to help address problems that you encounter (be they technical or non-technical problems).

 ###  Preliminary Project Plan
 All projects will involve frontend and backend development of a new feature for Covey.Town.